-The Credit Union enters into interest rate swaps as hedging instruments with a highly rated counterparty (Concentra (operating as Wyth Financial)) (A rated).
-Therefore, Credit Valuation Adjustment on the hedging instument is expected to not be material or volatile in a manner to dominate the value changes resulting from the economic relationship.
+The Credit Union enters into interest rate swaps as hedging instruments with a highly rated counterparty (Concentra Bank) (BBB rated).
+Therefore, Credit Valuation Adjustment on the hedging instrument is expected to not be material or volatile in a manner to dominate the value changes resulting from the economic relationship.

-Further, the Credit Union considers its own credit risk as low (at December 31, 2021 the Credit Union was above policy and target for all capital measures) and as a consequence, Debt Valuation Adjustment on the hedged item is not expected to dominate the hedge effectiveness assessment.
+Further, the Credit Union considers its own credit risk as low (at December 31, 2022 the Credit Union was above policy and target for all capital measures) and as a consequence, Debt Valuation Adjustment on the hedged item is not expected to dominate the hedge effectiveness assessment.